-Mindfulness-Based Chronic Pain Management (MBCPMTM) is a trauma-informed program developed by Dr. Jackie Gardner-Nix (right).
+Mindfulness-Based Chronic Pain Management (MBCPM™) is a trauma-informed, trauma-sensitive program developed by Dr. Jackie Gardner-Nix (right).
 Other health care professionals have now trained to deliver these courses at their own centres.
 The MBCPM™ class is generally conducted in meeting rooms at various hospitals and health facilities, in an open, honest, and welcoming atmosphere.

 Brief Courses Descriptions:

 Module 1 (1st 5 classes): Introduce tools to increase wise-mind and resilience

 Module 3 (classes 10 to 13): Enhance relationship skills in a broad context

 While the full three modules are usually taught over 12 to 13 weeks at 2.5 hours per class, each module can be taught over 1 to 1.5 days, or, at a less comprehensive level, over a half day, such as in corporate environments.

-MBCPMTM or MBCSM Level 2: are revision courses, taking the same content to a deeper level for Alumni of level 1 Courses.
+MBCPM™ or MBCSM Advanced Review: are revision courses, taking the same content to a deeper level for Alumni of the basic courses.

 Mindfulness Matters Maintenance: weekly 75 minute drop-in classes for Alumni to maintain practice (may be offered also via Zoom interface into participants’ homes and offices, from NNC).

 Emotional Skills: for Alumni: (not yet offered to corporate groups): Five modules, 2 classes each: Mental health and Triggers; Stress and Immunity; Mental Illnesses Overview; Male/ Female Differences in Brain Development Throughout Life; Personality differences (generic: as a prequel to Lumina Learning work).

 Lumina Learning: (Professional training not offered by NNC, but by Lumina Learning Canada): Developing Personality/Characteristics Awareness of self and others to promote skilful relationships at a more detailed level, at work and at home.
 Customized to Individuals (Spark), Leadership, 360, Sales, Emotional Agility, Talent and Team.

 Telemedicine and On-Site Classes

 The classes can be hosted from a telemedicine site to allow patients from other health facilities to join the classes in real time via a TV screen.
 The room shown here is located at the Sunnybrook Health Sciences Centre in Toronto.

-The number of patients varies per course and per site taking part in the MBCPM™ class.
-There may be 8 to 60 participants, depending on whether a class is on site or sharing other locations.
+The number of patients varies per course and per site: There may be 8 to 40 participants, depending on whether a class is on site or sharing other locations.